DustinRepo/JexClient/README.md

 ```
 Click the green "Code" button above and open an Intellij project from Git with the link it provides
 ```
+Using Intellij it is recommended to go to your Gradle settings and changing 'Build and Run' to use Intellij.

 ## Setup Eclipse:
 ```